KhomsiAdam/create-express-gql-ts/README.md

 *By default, it uses `yarn` to install dependencies.

-- If you prefer another package manager you can pass it as an argument, for `npm`:
+- If you prefer another package manager you can pass it as an argument.

+for `npm`:

 ```bash
 npx create-express-gql-ts my-app --npm